haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-new-0.7.md

 To obtain readings within a reasonable time during the experiment, I will adopt the following rule for taking values: keep the temperature difference with zeroing within 1°C, continuously measure until the range (maximum value minus minimum value) of three consecutive readings is within 0.01%, and then take the value that appears more frequently.

-For example: if the readings in the order are [1.35%, 1.35%, 1.36%], then take 1.35%; if they are [1.35%, 1.36%, 1.37%, 1.36%], then take 1.36% (because the range of the first three readings is 0.02%, exceeding 0.01%, so a fourth measurement is needed).
+For example: if the readings in order are [1.35%, 1.35%, 1.36%], then take 1.35%; if they are [1.35%, 1.36%, 1.37%, 1.36%], then take 1.36% (because the range of the first three readings is 0.02%, exceeding 0.01%, so a fourth measurement is needed).

-In most cases, this method of reading allows me to obtain a definite measurement value within the first three readings (i.e., the range of the first three readings does not exceed 0.01%), indicating that although the temperature difference is larger, the readings are still roughly stable, which increases my confidence in reading rule.
+In most cases, this method of reading allows me to obtain a definite measurement value within the first three readings (i.e., the range of the first three readings does not exceed 0.01%), indicating that although the temperature difference is larger, the readings are still roughly stable, which increases my confidence in the reading rule.

 ### Experiment I: A Common Mistake Most People Make—The Impact of Evaporation on TDS

-I often see many obviously high extraction yields in the coffee community.
+I often see many***obviously high extraction yields in the coffee community.
 In my experience, extraction yields exceeding 27% in brewing methods without pressure involvement (such as pour-over) and exceeding 28% in brewing methods with pressure involvement (such as espresso) are extremely rare.
 When such readings are obtained, it is mostly due to flaws in the measurement method.
 Besides unstable temperatures, a common oversight is forgetting the impact of evaporation on TDS.

 In previous sections, it was mentioned that many people's TDS measurement workflows involve cooling the sample in an uncovered small cup, such as [Matt Perger](https://www.baristahustle.com/matt-perger/)'s measurement workflow video [Coffee Refraction 101](https://www.youtube.com/watch?v=fL7vNbEcsxk).